jingwei-a-zhang/WinAppSDK-Blog-Post/Windowing.md

 }
 ```

 > **NOTE**: The preceding code gets the window Id for the hwnd and then uses that window Id to get the current AppWindow.
 This will create the WinAppSDK window layer that gives you access to all the window customization features of the app window.
-If you run your app again and click the drop-down button and choose Compact Overlay, the app window will not allow other app windows to overlap on top of it.

 4. Call GetAppWindowForCurrentWindow in the **MainWindow() method**: